-I purchased a Mac Mini several months back.
-Now it’s running painfully slow and freezes very often, though not all the times.
-But I’m still disappointed about the performance.
-Any ideas why and how do I speed it without buying a new Mac?
+I have been using a Mac Mini for years.
+Recently it’s running painfully slow and freezes now and then.
+I’m disappointed about its performance.
+Any ideas why my Mac Mini can run slowly and how do I speed it up without buying a new Mac?

-It’s hard to conclude the culprits without a thorough diagnosis of your Mac Mini.
-The reasons that could cause a Mac to run slowly can range from hardware issues, software and macOS system issues, and user behaviors.
+It’s hard to say the causes without a thorough diagnosis of your Mac Mini.
+Reasons behind it can range from hardware malfunction, software and macOS system issues, and improper using behaviors.

-In this post, we're going to share a couple of general optimization tips.
+In this post, we are going to share a couple of general optimization tips.

-To detect and remove potential malicious programs, run Bitdefender Antivirus for Mac on your Mac Mini and eliminate any hidden threats it would find.
+To detect and remove potential malicious programs, run Bitdefender Antivirus on your Mac Mini and eliminate any hidden threats it would find.

-Therefore, chances are your Mac mini could be loaded with some unnecessary apps or services.
+Chances are your Mac Mini has been loaded with some unnecessary apps or services when the machine boots up.
 How to find it out?
-On your desktop, click Apple icon to the top left > System Preferences > Users & Groups > Login Items, check the apps have been enabled there.
+On your desktop, click the Apple icon to the top left > System Preferences > Users & Groups > Login Items, check the apps that are enabled there.

-Then ask yourself, do you really need these services to automatically run on startup?
+Ask yourself, do you really need these apps/services to automatically run on startup?
 If the answer is no, select those and click the minus “-” button to disable them.

 Optimizing startup items is often the easiest way to help speed up your Mac Mini!

-If you want to see a big improvement in speed, cleaning the hard drive is definitely one of the most efficient ways.
-These days photos, caches, apps, widgets, plugins, hidden junks, etc. can fill up your Mac’s hard drive more quickly than you think.
-When it’s getting 50% full or more, you’ll surely experience more slowdowns and frozen times.
+If you want to see a big improvement in speed, cleaning Mac hard drive is one of the most efficient solutions especially if your Mac Mini hard drive is almost full.
+These days photos, caches, apps, widgets, plugins, hidden junks, etc. can fill up your Mac’s hard drive more quickly than ever.
+When it’s getting 50% full or more, you’ll surely experience more slowdowns and Mac frozen issues.

-While there are many things you can manually apply to clean up your Mac hard drive, it takes time and often you have to be a geek.
-Fortunately, there are smart tools out there to help.
-We like CleanMyMac, an app that makes it incredibly easy to find all kind of unnecessary files and clean them all in a few clicks.
+While there are many manual actions you can take to clean up your Mac hard drive, it takes time and often requires a certain level of technical skills.
+Fortunately, there are cleaning apps out there to help.
+We like CleanMyMac, an app that makes it incredibly easy to find all kinds of unnecessary files and clean them all in just a few clicks.

-So, go ahead and open Mac App Store, under Updates section, check if there is a newer version available for download.
-Yes, it would take you some time to complete the update, but it's worth it considering your Mac would run safer and smoother.
+Open the Mac App Store, under Updates section, check if there is a newer version available to download.
+If yes, take some time to complete the update.

-Another great video tutorial that teaches you to replace your Mac Mini HDD with an SSD
+Here’s another great video tutorial that teaches you to replace your Mac Mini HDD with an SSD: